usethisname1419/COREXITAL-MULTITOOL/README.md

 By: Derek Johnston

-Run install.py to install depenencies and requirements. run main.py after installing to use.
+Run install.py to install depenencies and requirements.

+run main.py to use Corexital-Multitool after installation.

 # OPTIONS: